-If you’re a newbie in email marketing and have a robust marketing budget, there’s the tendency to want to splurge to set up an automated program with all the bells and whistles.
+If you’re a newbie in email marketing and have a robust marketing budget, you tend to want to splurge to set up an automated program with all the bells and whistles.

-But I urge you to pull back on the brakes and avoid overspending on a system that may end up overwhelming you.
+But I urge you to pull back on the brakes and avoid overspending on a system that may overwhelm you.

-Your best bet is to tread with caution and take it step-by-step.
+Your best bet is to tread cautiously and take it step by step.
 Plan well to avoid burning your fingers.
 Set your email marketing goals and the metrics you will use in measuring your performance.

 Create an Email Marketing Plan.

-You also need to create and use your customer persona to guide all your email marketing efforts.
-To achieve even better consistency and set up a plan, you will stick to; use a content calendar or an email marketing calendar.
+You must also create and use your customer persona to guide all your email marketing efforts.
+To achieve even better consistency and set up a plan, you will stick to; using a content calendar or an email marketing calendar.

 Build a Strong Subscriber List.

-‘The money is in the list,’ is a common saying among online business owners, email and affiliate marketers.
-It goes to show the crucial role of having a genuine subscriber list built from scratch.
+‘The money is in the list is a common saying among online business owners, email and affiliate marketers.
+It shows the crucial role of having a genuine subscriber list built from scratch.

-When starting with email marketing, it tempts some companies to cut corners because they want fast results.
-Therefore, some make the sad mistake of buying email list over the counter from shoddy vendors.
+When starting email marketing tempts some companies to cut corners because they want fast results.
+Therefore, some make the sad mistake of buying email lists over the counter from shoddy vendors.
 It is a terrible mistake that can lead you into serious legal trouble with the authorities.
 Especially now with the European GDPR law in place.

-So I always advise clients going into email marketing to build their list from scratch.
-It is the proper way of building your subscriber list.
+So I always advise clients venturing into email marketing to build their list from scratch.
+It is the proper way of making your subscriber list.
 But for some companies, it can be a tedious process.
-However, the rewards are worth the efforts.
+However, the rewards are worth the effort.

 Segment Your List for Increased Relevance and Impact.

-Your contacts and subscribers to your email list are at different points in the sales cycle, and they require different information and communication depending on which point they are.
+Your contacts and subscribers to your email list are at different points in the sales cycle, and they require additional information and communication depending on which point they are at.

 With segmentation, better customer engagement means improved deliverability, better email open rates, click-through rates, conversion rates, and increased revenues.